 For this budget price, don’t expect this electric ‘cue to last and last.
 But, it’s a decent option for anyone who wants a cheap unit to get started with that’s still good enough to turn out some very tasty food!

-Stats for the Char-Broil Analog Electric Smoker
+Specs for the Char-Broil Analog Electric Smoker

 Barbecue material: Double walled steel